slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 Vocab size = 2025 unique words

 ```
-Out of a total of 6453 words, 2025 unique words are found.
+Out of 6453 total words, 2025 unique words are found.

 ## Pad the documents

 Keras requires that all documents must be the same length.
-We first find the maximum length of a document, which is 145 words.
-Padding (zeroes) are then added to the shorter documents using the **pad_sequences** function:
+All documents are integer encoded in the variable 'encoded_corp'.
+We then find the maximum length of a document, which is 145 words.
+Padding (zeroes) are then added to the shorter documents using the **pad_sequences** function.

 ```python
 # pad the docs with zeros